ayaka14732/tpu-starter/README.md

 `np.ndarray`

 #### 4.2.6.
-Check an array is either a NumPy array or a JAX array
+Check if an array is either a NumPy array or a JAX array

 ```python
 isinstance(a, (np.ndarray, onp.ndarray))
 ```

 #### 4.2.7.
-Check the shapes of all parameters in a nested dictionary
+Get the shapes of all parameters in a nested dictionary

 ```python
 jax.tree_map(lambda x: x.shape, params)